 Vattenfall has century-long roots in hydro power and continues to hold a leading position in Sweden's hydro power development.
-We are committed to hydro power and we intend to explore growth options in Europe.
+We are committed to hydro power and we are open to growth options in Europe.

 Our hydro power operations

-We own and operate more than 100 hydro power plants, most of which are located in Sweden with some in Finland and Germany.
-Hydro power accounts for roughly 20 per cent of Vattenfall's total electricity generation and is the most important renewable energy source both in terms of Vattenfall's production and the European energy system.
+We own and operate more than 100 hydro power plants, most of which are located in Sweden and some in Finland and Germany.
+Hydro power accounts for roughly 30 per cent of Vattenfall's total electricity generation and is the most important renewable energy source both in terms of Vattenfall's production and the European energy system.